 Our Hands Can Serve

 An old Jewish legend tells of two brothers, Abram and Zimri, who owned afield and worked it together.
 They agreed to divide both the labor and theharvest equally.
-One night as the harvest came to close, Zimri could notsleep, for it didn’t seem right that Abram, who had wife and seven sonsto feed, should receive only half of the harvest, while he, with only himselfto support, had so much.
+One night as the harvest came to a close, Zimri could notsleep, for it didn’t seem right that Abram, who had a wife and seven sonsto feed, should receive only half of the harvest, while he, with only himselfto support, had so much.

-So Zimri dressed and quietly went into the field, where he took third ofhis harvest and put it in his brother’s pile.
+So Zimri dressed and quietly went into the field, where he took a third ofhis harvest and put it in his brother’s pile.
 He then returned to his bed,satisfied that he had done the right thing.

 Meanwhile, Abram could not sleep either.
 He thought of his poor brother,Zimri, who was all alone and had no sons to help him with the work.
 It didnot seem right that Zimri, who worked so hard by himself, should get onlyhalf of the harvest.
 Surely this was not pleasing to God.
-And so Abramquietly went to the fields, where he took third of his harvest and placedit in the pile of his beloved brother.
+And so Abramquietly went to the fields, where he took a third of his harvest and placedit in the pile of his beloved brother.

 The next morning, the brothers went to the field and were both astonishedthat the piles still looked to be the same size.
 That night both brothersslipped out of their houses to repeat their efforts of the previous night.But this time they discovered each other, and when they did, they weptand embraced.
 Neither could speak, for their hearts were overcome withlove and gratitude.
 8